daffa-db5/food-market/README.md

 This is my first ever program :D written using windows batch language

+## Versions Information & Features
+- Version 1.0
+  - Basic Food Market
+  - 3 Apps only (Food Market, Food Market News, Food Notes)

+ - Version 2.0
+  - Big update
+  - New Food Office Documents and Data
+  - Saving file into memory (not on disk)
+  - Personalization
+  - And more than 5 new apps

+- Version 3.9
+  - Fixes and Enhancement from v2.0
+  - File is now saved to disk
+  - More personalization options
+  - Bug Fixes and Performance Improvements

 ## Why do I name it "Food Market" ?
 i was inspired by a tv show on NatGeo People called "The world's best Food Market" and I just liked it and i want to make a software with that name :D